upbound/docs/content/quickstart.md

 description: "Create your first Upbound Managed Control Plane and connect it to your cloud provider."
 ---

-Upbound is a global platform for building, deploying, and operating cloud platforms using managed control planes.

-## The value of Upbound

-As your infrastructure scales, it can be difficult to deal with tech sprawl in a cloud native world.
-By offering abstract APIs, Upbound simplifies complex infrastructure management, making it more accessible for development teams.

-Upbound is useful for companies that need a unified control and management system for their diverse cloud infrastructures.
-Upbound stands out by providing fully managed control planes, a unified operating model for extensive management across various cloud services, and GitOps-driven workflows.
-This combination of features allows organizations to efficiently manage their cloud footprint, streamline developer operations, and maintain consistency across different cloud environments.

 ## Prerequisites

 You need the following:

 - An Upbound account.
 - An AWS, Azure, or GCP account with permissions to manage IAM policies.
-- A GitHub account with permission to install GitHub Apps.

 {{< hint "tip" >}}
 If you don't have an Upbound account, [sign up for a free trial](https://accounts.upbound.io/register).